Tuatan/typescript/README.md

 - Imperatively, using *TypeScriptGenerator* class
 - Using MsBuild task

-In both cases you need to pass to generator entity information about the source types to be used, destination location for TypeScript code and overrides for default configuration.
+In both cases you need to pass to generator entity information about the source types to be used, destination location for TypeScript code and custom configuration if you need to customize generation logic.

 ### Generate from code